 Artificial Compression Devices (Balloon insertion)

-Artificial compression devices, also known as balloons, are a second-line treatment for moderate to severe stress urinary incontinence (SUI).
+Artificial compression devices, also known as balloons, are a common treatment for mild to moderate stress urinary incontinence.
 They compress the urethra just below the bladder neck so that it can better resist the pressure of a full bladder.
-The goal of the balloons is to reduce urine leakage during activities such as sneezing, coughing, laughing, or running.
+The goal of the balloons is to reduce urine leakage during activities such as sneezing, coughing, running or lifting.

 When should I consider a balloon insertion?